BDC Hamburger Icon

 • Which products or services are sold at a loss?

 A company’s goal is to become profitable as soon as possible.
-To ensure that you are on the right track, it is necessary to focus on your numbers upfront.
-If you don’t calculate the break-even points for your products or services, you risk not generating a profit (or not as much of a profit as you believed you would).
+To ensure you’re on the right track, you need to focus on your numbers upfront.
+If you don’t calculate the break-even points for your products or services, you risk not generating a profit (or generating a smaller one than you expected).

-2. It ensures that you properly price a product or service.
+It ensures that you price products and services correctly.

-When most people think about pricing, they primarily take into account how much their product costs to create and fail to consider overhead costs – underpricing their products as a result.
+When most people think about pricing, they primarily consider how much their product costs to create, and they fail to take into account overhead costs.
+This leads businesses to underprice their products.
 Finding your break-even point will help you price your products correctly.
-You will know where you need to set your margins to generate the right amount of revenue to break even and begin turning a profit.
+You will know where to set your margins to generate the right revenue to break even and begin turning a profit.

-If you offer only a couple of products or services, determining your break-even point is simple.
+Determining your break-even point is simple if you offer only a couple of products or services.
 It becomes more challenging as your service offerings and production increase.

 Image via Business Tool Pro